 Capture your family’s special moments with this Canon PowerShot SX420 IS camera.
 Take in on a vacation, a party or use it to record everyday life.
 With a powerful 42x Optical Zoom (24–1008mm) and 24mm wide-angle lens, the PowerShot SX420 IS is primed to capture the shots you want, and you can easily share them with the addition of the built-in Wi-Fi.

-Sharing your life just got simpler.
+Sharing your life just got simpler at photography with digital cameras.
 Easily post your images to social networking and media sites such as YouTube, Facebook, Flickr, and Instagram, plus e-mail too.

 Live View Controls: This enables brightness, color and tone adjustments to your images using easy-to-understand controls..